Dolphins and

 - Visible contours of body: The pilot whale is more rectangular and squad.
 Risso's dolphins are more curved, yet more "barrel-shaped" then other dolphins.
 The pilot whale's dorsal fin is typically pointing aft.

-Finally, size matters and an animal larger than ten metres indicates either a sperm whale or a fin whale
+Finally, size matters and an animal larger than ten metres indicates either a Sperm whale or a Fin whale

-- Blow: A blow that is projected forward-left indicates a sperm whale.
-A vertical (narrow) blow indicates a fin whale.
+- Blow: A blow that is projected forward-left indicates a Sperm whale.
+A vertical (narrow) blow indicates a Fin whale.

-- Flukes: If the animal dives "flukes up" then again it is a sperm whale.
+- Flukes: If the animal dives “flukes up” then again it is a Sperm whale.
 Have a look at some animated photos of this behaviour.

-- Number of blowholes: The Mysticeti (fin whales) have two blowholes or nostrils, whereas the Odontoceti
+- Number of blowholes: The Mysticeti (Fin whales) have two blowholes or nostrils, whereas the Odontoceti (Suborder of Toothed whales, such as Sperm whales, dolphins, Pilot whales etc.) have just one.

 Test your knowledge